 We received a couple of prices on a deck and pretty much know what we want.
 Will you beat the other estimates?
 My pricing is very competitive for my outstanding quality!
 It is not however, my goal to beat anybody's estimate!
 I am out to build a solid, good looking deck that will be problem free for twenty years.
 It will meet or exceed the national building codes and you will pass my business card along to your friends and associates with confidence.

 Are you listed with Angie's List or any of these type of organizations?
 Bottom line: Contractors pay thousands to be listed prominently on Angie's List.
-I'm taking a break this year from Angie's List.
+I'm taking a break this year (2015) from Angie's List.
 I don't feel like I have to spend $4000+ to attract good customers that appreciate my awesome quality, business ethics and value.
 I had (at last check) an "A" rating with Angie's List & an "A+" with the Illinois Better Business Bureau.
+Check out my explanation of Angie's List

 This is a stressful process and we don't particularly like nor trust contractors.
 Neither do I!
 Many, I think, should live in a zoo.